-Ferry service to Alameda is currently provided by WETA via an existing terminal at Main Street, north of the project area.
-The Precise Plan recommends the relocation of this terminal to the southeast corner of the Seaplane Lagoon, near the intersection of Pacific Avenue and Ferry Point road.
-Such terminal would accommodate two ferry berths, as well as ticketing and passenger waiting facilities, public restrooms, and limited food and beverage service.
-Parking, sufficient to replace the existing capacity of the Main Street terminal, is proposed to be provided; with approximately half of necessary spaces located immediately adjacent to the terminal, and the other half located within 5 minutes walk.
-Final location of the ferry terminal within the Seaplane Lagoon is pending WETA approval.
+Ferry service to Alameda is currently provided via an existing terminal at Main Street, north of the project area.
+The Precise Plan recommends the relocation of this terminal to the southeast corner of the Seaplane Lagoon, near the intersection of Pacific Avenue and Ferry Point Road.
+This terminal could serve a relocated existing ferry route, or an entirely new service route.
+Such a terminal would accommodate two ferry berths, as well as ticketing and passenger waiting facilities, public restrooms, and limited food and beverage service.
+Parking sufficient to replace the existing capacity of the Main Street terminal is proposed to be provided with approximately half of necessary spaces located immediately adjacent to the terminal, and the other half located within close distance.
+The possibility for parking reductions will be considered in conjunction with the new terminal location and the potential for an exclusive Alameda new ferry service.